laravel/docs/billing.md

     $user->subscription('default')->swap('price_id');

 If the customer is on trial, the trial period will be maintained.
-Also, if a "quantity" exists for the subscription, that quantity will also be maintained.
+Additionally, if a "quantity" exists for the subscription, that quantity will also be maintained.

 If you would like to swap plans and cancel any trial period the customer is currently on, you may invoke the `skipTrial` method: